Babar and the Adventures of Badou

 Babar and the Adventures of Badou is an animated children's television series based on Babar the Elephant, a character created by Jean and Laurent de Brunhoff.
-Produced by Nelvana, TeamTO and LuxAnimation, in co-production with TF1 and with the participation of Playhouse Disney France/The Walt Disney Company France, the series takes place several years after the original series and has created new characters to the Babar universe, including Badou, who is Babar's 8-year-old grandson and the protagonist of the series.
+Produced by Nelvana, TeamTO, Guru Studio, Pipeline Studios and LuxAnimation, in co-production with TF1 and with the participation of Playhouse Disney France/The Walt Disney Company France, the series takes place several years after the original series and has created new characters to the Babar universe, including Badou, who is Babar's 8-year-old grandson and the protagonist of the series.

-This series first premiered on September 6, 2010, in Australia on ABC2, in France on TF1's TFOU strand on November 8, and in Canada on YTV on November 22.
+This series first premiered on September 6, 2010 in Australia on ABC2, in Latin America on Discovery Kids on September 27, in France on TF1's TFOU strand on November 8, and in Canada on YTV on November 22.
 Vice President and managing director of Jumbo Pictures, and Nelvana Enterprises, Colin Bohm explained that Nelvana was excited to bring Babar into the 21st century with a new 3D TV series as well as a comprehensive licensing program from TF1.
 The series also premiered in the U.S. on Playhouse Disney.

 Babar and the Adventures of Badou was renewed for a second season, which began airing on Disney Junior on March 25, 2013.
 The third and final season aired from 2014 to 2015.
 65 episodes were produced over three seasons.
 It was the last role for Chris Wiggins before his death in 2017 and was the last time Gordon Pinsent voiced Babar before his death in 2023.

 Overview

 The series follows the adventures of Babar's 8-year-old grandson Badou, who along with his friends and family, solves numerous mysteries, puzzles and situations in Celesteville.
 The city now features other animals besides elephants.

-Although the series features a majority of new characters to the Babar universe, some of the original characters remain though, such as Babar, Celeste and Lord Rataxes, with other original characters also involved.
+Although the series features a majority of new characters to the Babar universe, some of the original characters remain though, such as Babar, Celeste, Pom (who is now grown up), Cornelius, Zephir, Lord and Lady Rataxes, with other original characters also involved.
+Some of the other characters, including Alexander, Flora, Isabelle, Pompadour, Troubadour, Basil, Victor, Uncle Arthur, and all of the human characters, like Madame, do not return and appear in the series because they have aged, retired, and moved away.